top of page

 The Ride 2023

 A 1,261 mile handcycle ride from Tyngsboro, MA to the Shepherd Center in Atlanta, GA from May 20th through June 16th.
 The ride consisted of cycling through 11 states, averaging 50 miles a day over a four week period.
 All funds received are being used to support the adolescent program at Shepherd for recreation therapy and practices that assist in the reintegration to society following a traumatic spinal cord injury as a young adult.
-JTF's contribution to the Shepherd program was $30,000.
+JTF's contribution to this new program was $30,000.

 shepherd logo_edited.png